getsentry/sentry-docs/src/collections/_documentation/cli/configuration.md

 ### Properties Files

 Additionally `sentry-cli` supports loading configuration values from `.properties` files (common in the Java environment).
 You can instruct `sentry-cli` to load config files from there by exporting the path to a properties file in the `SENTRY_PROPERTIES` environment variable.
-This is commonly done automatically for some of our client integrations like Java and React-Native.
+This is commonly done automatically for some of our client integrations like Java and React Native.

 Inside the properties files you just use the dotted notation to set values.
 Example: